doefom/currency-fieldtype/README.md

 - the group separator (for `1.234,56 €` the group separator would be `.`)
 - the radix point (for `1.234,56 €` the radix point would be `,`)

-On top of that it implements a mask on the input field to make sure the number input is properly formatted as configured in the field at any time.
+On top of that it implements a mask on the input field to make sure the input is properly formatted as configured in the field at any time.

 ## How to Install